 A free worksheet on building motivation is below.
-The purpose of this worksheet is to use self-reflection, positive use of language, and perspective reframing in order to create a clear, structured pathway toward achievement.
+The purpose of this worksheet is to use self-reflection, positive use of language, and perspective reframing in order to create a clear, structured pathway toward a motivated frame of mind.

 We're not trying to find the right answer to, solve, or otherwise fix a problem.
 Instead we're creating the opportunity to view our values, beliefs and goals through a positive lens and improve our confidence in our ability to accomplish what is important to us.